kgdunn/pid-book/process-monitoring/ewma-charts.rst

 	see: exponentially weighted moving average; EWMA
 	pair: EWMA; process monitoring

 The two previous charts highlight 2 extremes of monitoring charts.
 On the one hand, a Shewhart chart assumes each subgroup sample is independent (unrelated) to the next - implying there is no "memory" in the chart.
-On the other hand, a CUSUM chart has an infinite memory, all the way back to the time the chart was started at :math:`t=0` (see the :ref:`equation in the prior section <monitoring_eqn_CUSUM-derivation>`).
+On the other hand, a CUSUM chart has an infinite memory, all the way back to the time the chart was started or reset at :math:`t=0` (see the :ref:`equation in the prior section <monitoring_eqn_CUSUM-derivation>`).

 As an introduction to the exponentially weighted moving average (EWMA) chart, consider first the simple :index:`moving average` (MA) chart.
 This chart is used just like a Shewhart chart, except the samples that make up each subgroup are calculated using a moving window of width :math:`n`.
 The case of :math:`n=5` is shown below.